 Working your way through your spouse’s affair will likely be the hardest thing you’ll ever do.
 It’s not easy to put something that tragic behind you and try to work on your future with the effects of the affair weighing on your shoulders and bombarding your every thought.
 I’d know.

 This is what I’m dealing with right now and it’s harder than I ever imagined.
 I’ve been trying really hard, and I’m sure you are too.
 No matter how much effort you put into focusing on your future, you’re still bound to think about these six things during your healing process.

 Let me answer it for you: You did nothing wrong.
 There is nothing that makes your spouse’s affair okay.
-There is absolutely no excuse for anyone to put anyone in the amount of pain that an affair causes.
-There’s no reason that anyone should put another person before their spouse or before their marriage.
-There just isn’t.
-The affair is 100% your spouse’s fault.
+The affair is 100 percent your spouse’s decision and you are not to blame.
 This was really hard for me to understand.
 I just kept thinking “if I’d done this” or “if I’d done that” maybe he wouldn’t have felt the need to find someone else to show him affection.
 The reality is that nothing I could have done would have changed the fact that my husband was going to have an affair.
 I didn’t deserve it and neither do you.

 This is one I’m still struggling with, for sure.
 It’s hard to trust anything your spouse has said after they’ve put your entire relationship and marriage on the line like this.
 Trust is one of those things that are really hard to earn back after it’s gone but you’ll have to trust yourself that you’ll know what they’re lying about and going with your gut when something sounds “off.”